 - Violence and Excess (Double, all Leaders): After taking down an enemy you can perform a bonus move or attack.

-- Dance of the Wailing Blade (Triple, all Myrmidesh Painbringers): Add 1 to the damage inflicted this round by hits or critical hits.
+- Dance of the Wailing Blade (Double, all Myrmidesh Painbringers): Add 1 to the damage inflicted this round by hits or critical hits.

-- Slaves to Impulse (Triple, all Slaangors): Perform a bonus move towards the closest enemy as long as it was maximum 6″ away.
+- Slaves to Impulse (Double, all Slaangors): Perform a bonus move towards the closest enemy as long as it was maximum 6″ away.

 - Impaling Strike (Triple, Hellreaver, Hellstrider with Claw-Spear and all Slickblade Seekers): Up to 6 damage to an engaged enemy at the end of the next Move action.